spitlo/spitlo.github.io/content/code/rotnot.md

 Rotnot tries to figure out the notes of sound samples based on their filename, and save that note as meta data in the file.

-At the moment it works on a bunch of multi sampled instruments I had available, where the filename were either:
+At the moment it works on a bunch of multi sampled instruments I had available, where the filenames were either:

 - Note+octave (`a#4.wav`)
 - Collection_name-note+octave (`MutedTrumpet-Bb2.wav`); or